westfieldlabs/datetime_helper/README.md

 # Datetime Helper

-A collection of useful utilities for projects that have to deal with dates, times, and timezones, with a focus on rails projects that enforce the use of Zulu Time.
+A collection of useful utilities for projects that have to deal with dates, times, and time zones, with particular utility for Rails projects that enforce the use of Zulu Time.

 ## Features